ruyd/Concentrate/README.md

 # Concentrate

+A Modern Add-on for a Quiet and Focused Browsing Experience

 Reading a lot or studying a bit?

 New safe way to fight interruptions, distractions and a surprisingly helpful app for concentration